Motivating Innovation with a Misspecified Roadmap: Introduction

---- \textit{Related Work}: Our main contribution is to the theoretical literature on incentive provision for innovation, pioneered by \citet{manso2011} who argues that contracts that tolerate failure in the short run and reward success in the long run are best suited for motivating innovation \citep[e.g.,][]{manso13,innov14}.
-In contrast, we identify new dynamic constraints when a sophisticated misspecification-averse agent can learn: observing unexplained successful outcomes endogenously tighten incentive capacity by increasing the agent's misspecification concerns, generating both local implementability failures and long-run upper bounds on innovation frequency.
+--- \textit{Related Work}: Our main contribution is to the theoretical literature on incentive provision for innovation, pioneered by \citet{manso2011}, who argues that contracts that tolerate failure in the short run and reward success in the long run are best suited for motivating innovation \citep[e.g.,][]{manso13,innov14}.
+In contrast, we identify new dynamic constraints when a sophisticated misspecification-averse agent can learn: observing unexplained successful outcomes tightens incentive capacity by endogenously increasing the agent's misspecification concerns, generating both local implementability failures and long-run upper bounds on innovation frequency.
 Since these results are driven by the endogenous evolution of the agent's misspecification concerns, they cannot be generated by classical frameworks such as expected utility or maxmin \citep{gilboa89} because these frameworks do not capture concerns for model misspecification.
-In fact, these two frameworks constitute two extreme long-run limits of our framework, where the agent is, respectively, either too lenient or too demanding in his evaluation of the organization's roadmap in light of realized outcomes (Observation \ref{prop:dynamic:infty:limit-pref}).
-We also contribute to the literature on contracts under ambiguity by introducing concerns for model misspecification on the \textit{agent-side} of \citeauthor{gh83}'s (\citeyear{gh83}) moral-hazard environment. \citet{amb11} are the first paper to introduce ambiguity on the agent-side by assuming the agent has a Bewley preference \citep{bew02}.
-In contrast, we emphasize a separation between the agent's trust in the organization's prior and his concern for model misspecification, which is not possible in popular frameworks such as maxmin preferences \citep{gilboa89}, Choquet preferences \citep{schmeidler89}, Bewley preferences \citep{bew02}, or smooth ambiguity preferences \citep{smooth05}.
-This separation is key because it allows our agent to \textit{learn} about likelihoods and misspecifications separately. \citeauthor{lanzani2025}'s (\citeyear{lanzani2025}) ARC preference therefore provides an economically meaningful and tractable way of representing \citeauthor{mgt11}'s (\citeyear{mgt11}) ``robust mindset'' in high-uncertainty contracting settings.
-Unlike \citet{lanzani2025} who assumes a myopic agent, our agent is forward-looking, so we build directly on \citeauthor{mmr06_JET}'s (\citeyear{mmr06_JET}) insights to obtain the first \textit{recursive} representation of ARC, which is dynamically consistent (Appendix \ref{subsec:dynamic:mmr}).
-Section \ref{sec:lit} discusses other papers in this literature.
+In fact, these two frameworks constitute extreme long-run limits of our framework, where the agent is, respectively, either too lenient or too demanding in his evaluation of the organization's roadmap in light of observed data (Observation \ref{prop:dynamic:infty:limit-pref}).
+We also contribute to the literature on contracts under ambiguity by introducing concerns for model misspecification on the \textit{agent side} of moral-hazard environments. \citet{amb11} are the first to introduce ambiguity only on the agent side by assuming the agent has an incomplete preference \`a la \citet{bew02}.
+In contrast, we emphasize a \textit{separation} between the agent's attitudes toward the organization's prior belief and models, which is not possible in popular frameworks such as maxmin preferences \citep{gilboa89}, Choquet preferences \citep{schmeidler89}, Bewley preferences \citep{bew02}, or smooth ambiguity preferences \citep{smooth05}.
+This separation is key because it allows our agent to learn about model likelihood and model misspecification separately. \citeauthor{hansenmiss25}'s (\citeyear{hansenmiss25}) ARC preference therefore provides a tractable and economically meaningful way of representing \citeauthor{mgt11}'s (\citeyear{mgt11}) ``robust mindset'' in high-uncertainty contracting settings.
+Unlike \citet{lanzani2025} who assumes a myopic agent in the dynamic extension of ARC, our agent is forward-looking, so we build on \citeauthor{mmr06_JET}'s (\citeyear{mmr06_JET}) insights to obtain a \textit{recursive} representation of ARC, which is dynamically consistent (Appendix \ref{subsec:dynamic:mmr}).
+We should note, however, that the ARC functional form is not essential; as we show in Appendices \ref{sec:smooth}--\ref{sec:distrust}, our qualitative results continue to hold under \citeauthor{hansenmiss25}'s (\citeyear{hansenmiss25}) general classes of misspecification-robust decision criteria, which allow more complex attitudes toward misspecification.
+Section \ref{sec:lit} discusses our connection to the broader moral-hazard literature.